-Setting Description During Run or Replay Actions specified here will occur in either Run mode or Replay mode. Веер The analyzer beeps when the search condition is met.
-Stop The analyzer stops when the search condition is met.
+Setting Description During Run or Replay Actions specified here will occur in either Run mode or Replay mode. Веер The analyzer beeps when the test condition is met.
+Stop The analyzer stops when the test condition is met.
 During Run Only Actions specified here are taken only during Run mode (while acquiring live data).
-Save acquisition data Saves acquisition data to a file when the search condition is met.
+Save acquisition data Saves acquisition data to a file when the test condition is met.
 Use the drop-down list to specify the format of the saved data.
-The available file formats are: TIQ, CSV, and MAT (see page 401).
-Save trace Saves Trace data to a file when the search condition is met.
-Save picture Saves a screen capture to a file when the search condition is met.
+The available file formats are: TIQ, CSV, and MAT (see page 511).
+Save trace Saves Trace data to a file when the test condition is met.
+Save picture Saves a screen capture to a file when the test condition is met.
 Use the drop-down list to specify the format of the saved picture.
-The available file formats are: PNG , JPG , and BMP (see page 401) .
-Note that no trace will be saved if the searched trace isn't a saveable trace type.
+The available file formats are: PNG , JPG , and BMP (see page 511).
+Note that no trace will be saved if the tested trace isn't a saveable trace type.
 For example, a Spurious trace is not saveable.
+Max files Specifies the number of times a test action stores a file.
+After this limit is reached, no more files are saved.
+The instrument will continue to run, but no additional files are saved when test conditions are met.
+Keep in mind when setting this number that picture files are counted as part of the total number of files.
+For example, if you set Max files to 100, the instrument will save 100 acquisitions if only acquisitions are saved or only pictures are saved.
+But, if both acquisitions and pictures are saved, then 50 acquisitions and 50 pictures will be saved.